Entanglement in a 20-Qubit Superconducting Quantum Computer: Entanglement Measures

 For a state with more than two qubits, things are more complicated because each pure state can be separated into different partitions.
 A mixed state $\rho$ is biseparable (see Fig.~\ref{fig:bipartite-entanglement}) if it can be expressed as

 where $N$ is the number of pure states over all qubits in the composition,~$\rho^{a_i}_i$ and~$\rho^{b_i}_i$ are pure states of qubit bipartitions~$a_i$ and~$b_i$, and probabilities satisfy~$p_i \geq 0$ and~$\sum_i p_i = 1$.
-An entangled mixed state is bipartite entangled if it is biseparable and genuine multipartite entangled otherwise as shown in Fig.~\ref{fig:genuine-multipartite-entanglement}.
+A system is genuinely multipartite entangled if it is entangled but not biseparable as shown in Fig.~\ref{fig:genuine-multipartite-entanglement}.

 Detecting genuine multipartite entanglement using full quantum tomography can be a prohibitively expensive process.
 However, an \textit{entanglement witness} \cite{terhal2000bell}, which is an observable that detects the presence of entanglement, can require far fewer measurements.
 An entanglement witness has a non-negative expectation value for all separable states and a negative value for some entangled states.
 A negative expectation value implies the presence of entanglement, however the converse is not necessarily true.
 Here, we use a genuine multipartite entanglement witness \cite{toth2005entanglement} which is defined on a graph state $|G_n\rangle$ of $n$ qubits as